tagmus-software/clean-arc/README.md

 npm start
 ```

-###### docker setup
+#### docker setup

-In case you're prefer to use docker, there is a docker-compose file binding everything you need to get the project running
+In case you prefer to use docker, there is a docker-compose file binding everything you need to get the project running

 ```bash
 docker compose up